Self Harm and Mutilation

 At Northbound we administer sensitive and compassionate self-harm treatment in Orange County, designed with evidence-based practices, for individuals who are suffering from self-harm addiction, also known as self-mutilation.

-Sadly, the signs of self harm are often clear, as the sufferer carries the scars that result from the act of cutting and burning oneself.
-The different types of self-harm aren’t often thought of as an addiction, even though they share many of the same components.
+Sadly, the signs of self-harm are often clear, as the sufferer carries the scars that result from the act of cutting and burning oneself.
+The different types of self-harm aren’t often thought of like an addiction, even though they share many of the same components.

 People who self-harm behave in obsessive and compulsive ways that cause physical damage to their bodies; the underlying motivation involves an effort to avoid feelings that are hard to handle or process.